ChrisWhealy/parse-sap-odata/README.md

 ## Usage

-You are writing a Rust application to consume data from an SAP OData V2 service.
+You want to write a Rust application to interact with an SAP OData V2 service.

-The functionality in this crate is invoked by the build script in your application and generates the `struct`s and `enum`s needed to consume the data returned by callin the OData service's entity sets.
+The functionality in this crate is invoked by the build script in your application and generates the `struct`s and `enum`s needed to consume the data returned by calling the OData service's entity sets.

 Your app can then consume the entity set data using the code in crate [`parse-sap-atom-feed`](https://crates.io/crates/parse-sap-atom-feed)